S.E.A.L.'s Directors

 Contact me at: glubbers@seal-il.com

-Hi, I'm Helen Lubawski, and I serve as the human resources manager here at SEAL.
+Hi, I'm Helen Lubawski, and I serve as the Human Resources Manager here at SEAL.
 My role centers on providing resources, on boarding, and overseeing the hr department and administrative assistant department.
 I’m also continually trying to find improved systems to promote and sustain S.E.A.L. 's growth.
 If you’re new here, I'm someone you’ll likely connect with about employee resources and benefits.

 I can also serve as a liaison for communication between staff to leadership, ownership and payroll.